Medical Policy: 01.01.27

 Partially implantable magnetic bone-conduction hearing systems are available as an alternative to the bone-conduction hearing systems connected percutaneously via an abutment.
 With this technique, acoustic transmission occurs via magnetic coupling of the external sound processor and internally implanted device components.
 The bone-conduction hearing processor contains magnets that adhere externally to magnets implanted in shallow bone beds with the bone-conduction hearing implant.
 Since the processor adheres magnetically to the implant, there is no need for a percutaneous abutment to physically connect the external and internal components.

-Two partially implantable magnetic bone conduction devices that have received 510(k) clearance from the FDA are:
+Three partially implantable magnetic bone conduction devices that have received 510(k) clearance from the FDA are:

 (PTA) is the key hearing measurement used to identify hearing threshold levels of an individual, enabling determination of the degree, type and configuration of a hearing loss.
 Thus, providing the basis for diagnosis and management.